albertosaurus/power_enum_2/README.md

 ### migration

-If you're using Rails prior to 3.0, your migration file will look something like this:
+If you're using Rails 3.0, your migration file will look something like this:

     class CreateEnumBookingStatus < ActiveRecord::Migration